HPCBio/EBP/scripts/gap_filling_and_masking/README_Gap_filling_and_masking.md

 https://www.bcgsc.ca/resources/software/sealer

+## 1.3 Gap-filling using SEALER  on a CLR assembly

+We provide the script CLR_SEALER.sh to be used with CLR assemblies.

+In the s script we let SEALER run  using both types of short reads: Hi-C and TellSeq.

-## 1.3 Order of gap-filling
+## 1.4 Order of gap-filling

-If both types of reads are availble; then perform the RAILS-COBBLER step first followed by the SEALER step.
+If both types of reads are availble  AND you have a HiFi assembly; then perform the RAILS-COBBLER step first followed by the SEALER step.

-## 1.4 Genome Masking
+## 1.5 Genome Masking

 Genome masking is the step that identifies areas of the genome that should be masked after identifying them as